Studies in Additive Number Theory by Circles of Partition

 and a chain of children

-Therefore holds that for all two axes $4$ children are generated, two on the left side of $\mathcal{C}(n,\mathbb{M})$ and two on the right side in a chain of children.
-Because $\mathcal{C}(n,\mathbb{M})$ for all two axes is located in the middle of the chain, the parent CoP $\mathcal{C}(n,\mathbb{M})$ partitions its offspring in two halves, the incomplete families of equal sizes. \end{proof}
+Therefore, we find that for all two axes $4$ children are produced, two on the left side of $\mathcal{C}(n,\mathbb{M})$ and two on the right side in a chain of children.
+Because CoP $\mathcal{C}(n,\mathbb{M})$ (for all two axes) is located in the middle of the chain, the parent CoP $\mathcal{C}(n,\mathbb{M})$ partitions its offspring in two halves, the incomplete families of equal sizes. \end{proof}

 \begin{proposition} If the parent CoP admits an embedding, then their children admit an aligned embedding. \end{proposition}